 Our food is grown in concert with nature, using organic methods while emphasizing diversity in our soil life and in our farm ecosystem.
 We are grounded in a strong environmental ethic which is exhibited through our regenerative urban agriculture practices.
 By farming organically, we are regenerating the soil and returning the land to its natural state.

 Two highly productive, four-season urban farms are local food learning centers located in low-access areas.
-They showcase and teach multiple methods of sustainable urban agriculture including: soil health through traditional and worm-composting, greenhouse management and seed starting, crop planning and succession plantings, sustainable and integrated pest management, harvesting, marketing and the distribution of produce to market.
-The produce grown is distributed through food access programs, including Corner Farm, Massey Cancer Market, and 31st Street Nutrition Center, and to local restaurants and grocers.
+They showcase and teach multiple methods of sustainable urban agriculture, including: soil health through traditional and worm-composting, greenhouse management and seed starting, crop planning and succession plantings, sustainable and integrated pest management, harvesting, marketing, and the distribution of produce to market.
+The produce grown is distributed through food access programs, including Corner Farm, Massey Cancer Cancer Farm Stand, and 31st Street Nutrition Center, as well as to local restaurants and grocers.

 RVA’s Urban Farm was built in 2010 as Richmond’s first Urban Farm and was expanded to double in size in 2013.
-Located in the historic Manchester district and in full production all four seasons of the year.
-This site has provided inspiration and nutritious produce to aspiring urban farmers, gardeners and eaters across our region and beyond.
-RVA’s Urban Farm includes 3 hoop houses, a greenhouse, an extensive compost and vermicompost operation, a drip irrigation system using city water, a bee hive, an outdoor classroom, a DIY refrigerated shed, a variety of educational raised beds, a terraced garden area, and a team and healthy, strong and beautiful urban farmers.
+RVA’s Urban Farm is located in the historic Manchester district and is in full production all four seasons of the year.
+This site has provided inspiration and nutritious produce to aspiring urban farmers, gardeners, and eaters across our region and beyond.
+RVA’s Urban Farm includes 3 hoop houses, an extensive compost and vermicompost operation, a drip irrigation system using city water, a bee hive, an outdoor classroom, a DIY refrigerated shed, a variety of educational raised beds, a terraced garden area, and a team of healthy, strong, and beautiful urban farmers.

-31st Street Baptist Urban Farm was born out of a collaboration with Tricycle, 31st Street Baptist Church, VSU, Bon Secours and the USDA in 2015 as one of the first USDA certified church-owned Urban Farms in the nation.
-The three section of the farm include a mini urban farm with a season extension hoop house, vermicompost operation and bee hive, a meditation garden with a walking stone labyrinth and native plantings, and a state of the art greenhouse for seed starting and education.
-A hedge grow planted with insectary and food producing plants borders and beautifies the site.
+31st Street Baptist Church Urban Farm was born out of a collaboration with Tricycle, 31st Street Baptist Church, VSU, Bon Secours and the USDA in 2015 as one of the first USDA-certified, church-owned Urban Farms in the nation.
+The three sections of the farm include a mini urban farm with a season-extension hoop house, vermicompost operation, bee hive, a meditation garden with a walking stone labyrinth and native plantings, and a state-of-the-art greenhouse for seed starting and education.
+A hedge grow planted with insectary and food-producing plants borders and beautifies the site.

 Society grows great when old men plant trees whose shade they know they will never sit in. – Greek Proverb

-Most soils have lost a huge percentage of the microbial soil life which is necessary for a healthy soil food web.
-In the absence of these microbes plants develop nutrient deficiencies, are susceptible to disease, and are more vulnerable to stress like drought and insect damage.
+Most soils have lost a huge percentage of the microbial soil life, which is necessary for a healthy soil food web.
+In the absence of these microbes, plants develop nutrient deficiencies, are susceptible to disease, and are more vulnerable to stressors like drought and insect damage.

-Although there is no “right” way to compost, the process of compost can be accelerated and made more efficient.
-The microorganisms in the compost pile require the same basic essentials of most living organisms : nutrients, air, and water.
+Although there is no “right” way to compost, the composting process can be accelerated and made more efficient.
+The microorganisms in the compost pile require the same basic essentials of most living organisms: nutrients, air, and water.
 If the microbes are abundant, the compost pile will decompose rapidly.

 The two most important nutrients that the microbes in the compost pile require for their metabolism are carbon and nitrogen.
-Carbon is oxidized for energy while nitrogen is a major component of amino acids, the building blocks of proteins.
+Carbon is oxidized for energy, while nitrogen is a major component of amino acids, which are the building blocks of proteins.